 WATAP and its partners and collaborators offer information and referral both as a first step in the continuum of services, as well as, a critical component in the other services offered.
 People of all ages with all disabilities, as well as, family members, service providers and the general public can access information on the availability, benefits, appropriateness and cost of AT devices and services through WATAP's toll free number and email address which are answered by knowledgeable program staff.
-WATAP has active communities on Facebook, Instagram, and Twitter which help link experts and consumers statewide to timely and pertinent information, referral, and technical assistance.
+WATAP is part of an active community on Facebook which helps link experts and consumers statewide to timely and pertinent information, referral, and technical assistance.
 The WATAP web site highlights alternative financing, device reuse, device demonstration, and short-term device lending programs, and includes additional information on WATAP's other programs, services, and resources.
+WATAP takes part and is listed in local 211 Essential Community Services and on the Community Living Connections Network, Washington State's No Wrong Door system.